Racing Engineering

-Racing Engineering is a Spanish racing team founded in 1999 by Alfonso de Orléans-Borbón that currently competes in the NASCAR Whelen Euro Series.
+Racing Engineering is a Spanish racing team founded in 1999 by Alfonso de Orleans-Borbón that currently competes in the NASCAR Whelen Euro Series.
 The team's headquarters are located in Sanlúcar de Barrameda, near Jerez, where all car preparation and race team organization is based.
-The team has won 12 championship in many categories including Spanish Formula 3, World Series by Nissan, and GP2 Series.
+The team has won 12 championships in many categories, including Spanish Formula 3, World Series by Nissan, and GP2 Series.
 Notable former Racing Engineering drivers include Sebastian Vettel, Lucas di Grassi, Alexander Rossi and Justin Wilson.

 History

 In 2000, Racing Engineering was the first Spanish team to participate in the 24 Hours of Le Mans, doing so in the GT Class with a Porsche 911 GT3-R.

 In ten years of history, the team has won eleven championship titles, which is a record for any motor racing team in such a brief period of time.

 Racing Engineering has participated in categories such as the Spanish GT Championship, Spanish Formula Three, in which Racing Engineering won all six consecutive championships in which it participated, World Series by Nissan and more recently, in the GP2 Series, the main feeder championship for Formula 1.

 Racing Engineering participated in the Spanish Formula Three championship between 2001 and 2006 and were team champions in each of those years.
 The team featured names such as Nicolas Prost, Sebastian Vettel, Sébastien Buemi, Ricardo Mauricio, Álvaro Parente and Miguel Molina among their drivers.
 They also achieved the drivers’ title with Ander Vilariño in 2001, Ricardo Mauricio in 2003 and Borja Garcia in 2004.

 The team also participated in the World Series by Nissan in 2002 and 2003.
 Winning the team championship in 2002 and were vice-champions in 2003.

 In 2005 Racing Engineering embarked in a new adventure and joined the newly created GP2 Series.
 Since 2007, all efforts of the Spanish team are solely focused on this championship.

 In 2005 Racing Engineering featured the Swiss Neel Jani and the recently crowned Spanish Formula 3 champion Borja Garcia.
 The team finished the season fifth in the teams’ championship.

 For 2006, Racing Engineering signed Briton Adam Carroll and the young Spanish Javier Villa.
 The team finished the year in seventh position.

 In 2007, Racing Engineering continued its GP2 participation with the young Javier Villa, who once more was the youngest driver in the field.
 The Spaniard celebrated three victories in the Racing Engineering car.

 For the 2008 season, the drivers were Javier Villa, in his third season in the championship with the team, and Giorgio Pantano, another veteran.
 Pantano celebrated an amazing season and claimed the drivers' title, whilst the team finished in fourth position.